Team Collaboration and Collective Learning

 If teams choose to bring copies of their handouts or other materials, please bring enough for 50 people for first-round presentations.
 If a team qualifies for the final round, and wishes to provide handouts for all attendees, please bring enough for 350 people, or enough for a few for each table (50 tables).

-Conference-funded copy services will not be available.
+Conference-funded copy services are not available.